-You will receive a confirmation on receipt of a formal complaint.
+Upon submission, you will receive a confirmation on receipt of your formal complaint.
 Generally, a decision will be made within 10 working days of the formal receipt of the complaint.
-You will be notified of the resolution and outcome of complaint in writing.
+You will be notified of the resolution and outcome of your complaint in writing.